-Montenegro: Construction of unit 2 at TPP Pljevlja is not called into question22.
-August 2017. / SEE Energy News
+Montenegro: Construction of unit 2 at TPP Pljevlja is not called into question, SEE Energy News

 Montenegrin Prime Minister Dusko Markovic said that the activation of the put option, namely the withdrawal of Italian company A2A from power utility EPCG, has not called the project for the construction of unit 2 at thermal power plant Pljevlja into question.

 PM Markovic said that the Government is committed to this project and the activities regarding the contract concluded with the Czech company Skoda Praha are ongoing and the solution for a number of open issues is being actively sought.
 He added that the partnership with A2A was good and successful project for Montenegro, as A2A purchased 41.7 % stake in EPCG for 434 million euros in 2009, while now the Government will buy it back for 250 million euros.

 On 1 July, following the expiration of shareholders agreement, A2A has offered its stake in power utility EPCG to the Montenegrin Government for 250 million euros.
 A2A submitted the put option notice in which it informs the Government that it intends to sell its entire stake in EPCG for 250 million euros.
 The amount is to be paid in seven annual installments starting at 1 May 2018.
 Following this decision, Executive Director of EPCG Tonino Maglio and three other Italian executives have submitted their resignation to the company’s Board of Directors.